JimDesu/basis-lang/README.md

                               ;   zero restore
     ^ moreSamples: src        ; rewind while more samples ;   remain
-    .unbox state              ; back to ordinary semantics ;   (or at scope end)
     commit: state
 ```

-The rules are few and loud: only fixed-size, byte-defined values (domains, records, unions, enums) can be boxed; a boxed value passes to `*` parameters (full access, no restore — even if the callee fails, whatever it wrote stays written) and to ordinary read-only parameters and methods, which don't care; and the box lasts until you `.unbox` or the enclosing scope ends, whichever comes first — so cleanup machinery always sees a normal slot.
+The rules are few and loud: only fixed-size, byte-defined values (domains, records, unions, enums) can be boxed; a box's extent runs to its enclosing scope's close — there is no unbox.
 You're telling the compiler "I know what I'm doing here," and the compiler holds you to exactly that — nothing more.

 ## 7. Construction and Initialization